smimram/cccatt/README.md

-# cccatt1
+# CCCaTT

-An unbiased type theory for cartesian closed categories.
+A type theory for unbiased cartesian closed categories.